Harshit-Kapur/Britshsignlanguagetranslator/README.md

 **I Love You**❤<br>
 **Thank you**🙌

-The image annotations is done with the help of LabelImage file which you can use by running the code present in the __Image Collection python file__.<br>
+The image annotations is done with the help of LabelImage file which can be used by running the code present in the __Image Collection python file__.<br>

 The model was made with help of [Nicholas Renotte tutorial](https://www.youtube.com/watch?v=yqkISICHH-U).
 Thank you sir for inspiring many students like me.